dawgfish/tutorials/git/gitlab.rst

   1 files changed, 24 insertions(+), 0 deletions(-)
   create mode 100644 string.c

-After commit to view log details, he runs the git log command.
+After commit, booboo can view log details, by executing the git log command.
 It will display the information of all the commits with their commit ID, commit author, commit date and SHA-1 hash of commit.

 .. code-block:: bash